saurinn/saurinn.github.com/src/pages/blog/xxe-oob-via-a-pdf-upload.md

 Time to pull out the FTP trick to exfil mutiline files (thanks to Novikov).
 I found a [script](https://github.com/lc/230-OOB/blob/master/230.py) created by [Corben Leo](https://x.com/hacker_) that emulates an FTP server for OOB attacks.

-After having a lot of issues setting up the server on my VPS, I finally was able to do it and repeated all the exploitation steps, which lead me to... nada land, again.
+After having a lot of issues setting up the server on my VPS (skill issue), I finally was able to do it.
+Then, I repeated all the exploitation steps, which lead me to... nada land, again...